 For many families, getting to a diagnosis of a food allergy can be a tough journey.
-Many food allergies and related conditions start with mysterious symptoms that mimic other conditions or diseases, which can mean multiple doctor visits for some families to reach a diagnosis.
+Many food allergies and related conditions start with mysterious signs and symptoms that mimic other conditions or diseases, which can mean multiple doctor visits for some families to reach a diagnosis.
 For other families, symptoms can be severe enough to be life-threatening.
-While scary, this often makes finding a diagnosis simpler, but not always.
+Severe symptoms, while scary, may make finding a diagnosis simpler or faster, but not always.
 Regardless of the path you took, a diagnosis is really just the beginning of your journey.
 Now what?

 In this post, we’ll walk you through some suggestions for the next questions to ask your healthcare team.
 Now that your loved one (or you) has a diagnosis, what are the next steps you need to take to keep life moving forward?